kelektiv/node-cron/README.md

 ### Supported Ranges

-Here's a quick reference to the UNIX Cron format this library uses, plus an added second field:
+Here's a quick reference to the UNIX Cron format this library uses, plus an additional `second` field:

 ```
 field          allowed values